jon-soong-msft/azure-avatar-ai/README.md

 # myATO AI Chatbot - Containerized Deployment

-This folder contains a containerized version of the Azure AI Chatbot application myATO optimized for deployment to Azure Container Apps.
+This folder contains a containerized version of the Azure AI Chatbot application optimized for deployment to Azure Container Apps.
-The UI aims to simulate a video call between a user and a custom avatar that can converse, respond to question and which retrieve its knowledge from documents indexed by the azure AI search services.
+The web app UI aims to simulate a video call between a user and a custom avatar that can converse, respond to question and which retrieve its knowledge from documents indexed by the azure AI search services.

 ![Azure Avatar AI Screenshot](avatar-ai-screenshot.png)